tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 	#.
 If you needed configure :ref:`Ragdoll <pedestrianRagdoll>` and assign to the `Pedestrian Skin Factory Data` (make sure ragdoll is :ref:`enabled <pedestrianSettingsConfig>`).

 	.. note::
-		Every `hybrid legacy` pedestrian prefab should have `PedestrianReferences` component.
+		Each `Hybrid legacy` pedestrian prefab should have `PedestrianReferences` component.

 How To Use
 """"""""""""""